 Measurements: 2.21m (height) x 2.39m (width) x 1.79m (depth)

-Mercia Wooden 7′ x 7′ Shiplap Double Door Corner Garden Shed
+Tiger Wooden 7′ x 7′ Double Door Corner Garden Shed

 A corner shed is a great way to maximise your storage if you’re tight for space.
 This corner shed has double doors to make it easy to stuff in and out.
-There’s a shatterproof window on one side, and it’s constructed from pressure-treated shiplap cladding.
-There’s a 15 year anti-rot guarantee from the seller, plus a 12 month warranty from the manufacturer.
+There’s a shatterproof window on one side, and it’s constructed from dip-treated shiplap cladding.
+It comes with a 20 year warranty.

 6′ x 4′ Yardmaster Pent Metal Shed